 7) Inability to easily share content

-One aspect of conference calling which gives points to both higher- and lower-tech alternatives is content-sharing.
+One aspect of conference calling that might come up as you weigh up the pros and cons of conference calls is content-sharing.
+Here, we have to concede the point to both higher- and lower-tech alternatives.
 If you hold a face-to-face meeting, it’s generally pretty easy to pass around printed documents or have them presented on a screen.
 And if you go for a pricier web conferencing option, you can often find document sharing or screen sharing as available features.
 But speaking over the phone makes it harder to go through reports or graphs in real-time.

 Still, given the much higher costs involved for both physical meetings and paid web conferencing solutions, it might be worth sticking to teleconferences.
 It’s not so difficult to simply email material ahead of time along with the agenda.
 By taking simple steps like numbering pages, labelling graphs and following the order, it should be really easy for all participants to understand what’s going on.

 Given conference calling with WHYPAY? is totally free, you might as well try it out!
-You really have nothing to lose, and an awful lot to gain.
+You really have nothing to lose, and a lot to gain.
 To get started, generate a free conference call room by clicking on the button below or visiting the WHYPAY? homepage.Create a FREE Teleconference